facebook twitter google youtube linkedin

 Steps to Calibrate a Weather Station

-1. Prepare the Necessary Tools and Equipment
+1. Prepare the necessary tools and Equipment

-• A bucket or container for rain gauge calibration
+• A bucket for rain gauge calibration.

 2. Calibrate the Temperature Sensor